Section (military unit): Irish Army

-In the Irish Army, the infantry section consists of one Corporal or Ceannaire as section commander and eight other ranks.
+In the Irish Army, the infantry platoon's section as of 2020 consists of one Corporal or Ceannaire as section commander and eight other ranks.
 Section armament consists of eight Steyr AUG A1 rifles (including versions reconfigured to Mod 14 standard with a Picatinny rail and an ACOG 4x magnification optical sight), with two of these being equipped with an M203 grenade launcher, and one FN MAG 58 general purpose machine gun; two soldiers are additionally armed with AT4 short range anti-armour weapons (SRAAW) for anti-armour defence, while Heckler & Koch USP pistols are available for distribution at the platoon level.
 Three sections together with a headquarters element form a platoon.

 Singapore Army

 Singapore Army's infantry section consists of seven men led by a Third Sergeant and assisted by a Corporal or Corporal First Class as 2IC.
 Each section is divided into one 3-man group – including the section commander, and two 2-man groups.
 Weapons carried by each section include two light anti-tank weapons, two section automatic weapons (SAW), and two M203 grenade launchers.